Vishwaa-P/sms-spam-classifier/README.md

 - **Persistent Model:** Uses pre-trained `model.pkl` and `vectorizer.pkl` files for fast prediction without retraining.
 - **Web Interface:** Built using Streamlit for easy user interaction.

+## Important Note About Model Files

+> **Note:**
+> The files `model.pkl` (trained Multinomial Naive Bayes model) and `vectorizer.pkl` (fitted TF-IDF object) are NOT included in this repository due to their large size.
+>
+> If you wish to use or retrain the model:
+> - You can train your own classifier using the [Kaggle SMS Spam Collection Dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset) and the scripts provided in this repository.
+> - Once you have trained your model and vectorizer, save them as `model.pkl` and `vectorizer.pkl` in the root directory.
+> - Alternatively, contact the project maintainer for pre-trained files, if available.

 ## Installation Instructions

 ### Prerequisites